Map of Virginia at time of Civil War (Union march from Alexandria to Manassas was through Fairfax Courthouse and Centreville)

 Seizing Alexandria was a tactical move to protect Washington DC.
 It eliminated the risk of Confederates placing cannon on the hills of the city and shelling the Capitol or the White House.
 Alexandria remained in firm control of the Union throughout the Civil War - and between 1863-65, the administration of Abraham Lincoln treated Alexandria as the official capital of Virginia.
 (Some old Virginia families living south of the Rappahannock River talk as if Northern Virginia has been "occupied" ever since 1861...)

-After seizing Alexandria in May, 1861, the Union Army was still 100 miles north of Richmond.
+After seizing Alexandria on May 24, 1861, the Union Army was still 100 miles north of Richmond.
 To get there, it would have to march, carrying food/ammunition for soldiers and hay for horses pulling the supply wagons.
 To minimize the logistical challenge, the Union planned to rely upon the railroads that connected Alexandria and Richmond.

 boxcars pulled by locomotives could carry more supplies than wagons pulled by horses